xinsun1/Xin_etal_2023_NEE_TigerPopGen/1_mapping.md

 Raw data processing was done with a pipeline I wrote here (https://github.com/xinsun1/tools_ngs/tree/main/tools_sunxin)

+If you are going to process your data, I recommend Paleomix (https://github.com/xinsun1/General_pipeline/blob/main/Popgen/aDNA.mapping.md)

 Here is the detail of our parameter choice
 ## 1. cutadapt
 Double strand libary